 The first time that I drove through Seligman was over a decade ago and it was one of those “What is happening here?” moments.
 I had no idea that I would be driving down a small road, in a very small town and feeling that I had driven into someone’s weird dream.
 There were fashionable mannequins staring at the road when you passed by, old vehicles, colorful restaurants and quirky memorabilia- everywhere!

 Seligman was not always this fun and colorful though.
-Prior to it becoming Seligman, this small town was ‘Prescott Junction’ because it was a Santa Fe train stop, close to Prescott, Arizona.
+Prior to it becoming Seligman, this small town was ‘Prescott Junction’ because it was a Santa Fe train stop close to Prescott, Arizona.
 The town was re-named Seligman in 1886 after Jesse Seligman, a banker who helped finance the railways in the region.
 Seligman was an actual stop for Amtrak passenger trains until they ceased stopping here in 1984.

 Seligman is a fun place to get out of the car and stretch your legs.
 There are also great places to eat in this historic town, such as ‘Road Kill Café’ and ‘Delgadillo’s Snow Cap Drive-In’, which are my two favorites.

-Since that first drive thru and lunch at Road Kill Café, I have been back to Seligman a couple of additional times while driving through Arizona.
+Since that first drive through and lunch at Road Kill Café, I have been back to Seligman a couple of additional times while driving through Arizona.
 After being on the road for a long time, it was always nice to grab a tasty burger and walk through ‘Odd America’, along this country’s Mother Road.

 — Delgadillo’s Snow Cap Drive-In —

 This historic restaurant was built in 1952 by a local resident, Juan Delgadillo.
 Since he was on a tight budget, he built Snow Cap using scrap lumber from the Santa Fe Railyard.
-The restaurant and the land around it has a fun sense of humor, and has menu names as ‘Dead Chicken’ and “Cheese burger with cheese”, which is my favorite.
+The restaurant and the land around it has a quirky sense of humor, and has menu names as ‘Dead Chicken’ and “Cheese burger with cheese”, which is my favorite.

 The burgers are quite good but it is the fun atmosphere that brings it over the top.
 While waiting for your food or after you eat, wander around and bring your camera.
 Kids to adults will love to explore the grounds and just take photos.
 This is where being a tourist happens.